MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-metrics-azure-data.md

 ---
-title: Use Azure Monitor on Azure Stack Hub | Microsoft Docs
+title: Use Azure Monitor on Azure Stack Hub
 description: Learn how to use Azure Monitor on Azure Stack Hub.
 author: mattbriggs